 Channel 9 Young Achiever Awards

-Department for Communities and Social Inclusion Aboriginal Achievement Award
+Department of Human Services Aboriginal Achievement Award

 Multicultural Youth South Australia Spirit of Resilience Award

 Mahyar Rezaei, 24 of Paradise left his homeland of Iran in 2012, living for five months in a detention centre.
 He volunteered for many organisations whilst on his bridging visa, which prohibits employment for several years.
 With the Welcome to Australia program, he supported fellow asylum seekers.
 His family now runs Ayla’s Café in the CBD and Mahyar owns and manages Pizza Mizza.
 He also volunteers as a surf lifesaver at West Beach.

 Mimona Abdalla, 19 of Salisbury East, migrated to Australia at a young age, whilst learning English and overcoming racism.
 Mimona’s experiences motivated her to found Women of MYSA and co-organise last year’s Miss Africa Event.
 Mimona participates in the Salisbury Youth Council and is currently studying Health and Medical Science.
 She recently returned to Sudan, establishing English classes, and wishes to practise medicine there soon.

 Shamsiya Mohammadi, 20 of Parafield Gardens came to Australia as a refugee with no English.
 Her school’s first Afghan, she graduated with an ATAR of 99.75.
 Now fluent in five languages, she studies Journalism and International Relations.
 Shamsiya presented in Canberra with a plan to reduce violence against women and their children.
 She is a Ambassador for the Australian Refugee Association and speaks at schools for the Association of Australian Tertiary Students from Afghanistan.